NLog/NLog.github.io/_posts/2015-06-24-extending-nlog-is-easy.md

 {% endhighlight %}

 ###How to pass configuration options to the target?
 Consider the above example.
 There’s a property called “Host” that does just that.
 Having a public property that sets the required configuration parameters is enough for NLog to use it.
-Each attribute that you put in the `<target />` definition gets passed to the appropriate public property.
+Each attribute you put in the `<target />` definition gets passed to the appropriate public property.
 NLog takes care of the appropriate conversions necessary so that you can use integer, string, datetime, boolean parameters.

 ##How to write a custom layout renderer?
 Create a class that inherits from `NLog.LayoutRenderers.LayoutRenderer`, set the `[LayoutRenderer("your-name"]` on the class and override the `Append(StringBuilder builder, LogEventInfo logEvent)` method.
 Invoke in this method `builder.Append(..)` to render your custom layout renderer.

 ###Example
-We create a `${hello-world}` layout renderer, which renders..."hello world!".
+We create a `${hello-world}` layout renderer, which renders... "hello world!".

 {% highlight csharp %}
 [LayoutRenderer("hello-world")]